 Mexican cuisine also flaunts a variety of desserts, the simplest being the Flan.
 Flan is a buttery custard with a layer of caramel on top.
 Another Mexican treat is the Empanada.
 These are folded pieces of dough, stuffed with cream, pumpkin or fruits, which are baked or fried till crisp.
 Dulce is another example of a simple yet brilliant dessert, which refers to a bread pudding with fresh fruits.

-We bring you some of the most celebrated Mexican dishes which will leave you wanting for more, every time.
+Here we bring you 15 most celebrated Mexican dishes which will leave you wanting for more, every time.

 Gorge on delicious tortilla wraps stuffed with spiced minced meat.
 They are wholesome and ideal for a meal on-the-go.The word 'burrito' actually means 'little donkey' in Spanish.